iree-org/iree-llvm-sandbox/experimental/iterators/examples/database-iterators-standalone/README.md

 an `std::optional`, where an empty optional indicates that the end of the stream has been reached, i.e., no further tuples can be returned.

-Each operator has a `Make*Operator` factory function that derives the template parameters for the to-be-instatiated class such that assembling query plans is
+Each operator has a `make*Operator` factory function that derives the template parameters for the to-be-instantiated class such that assembling query plans is
 concise:

 ```cpp